Dicofol

-Dicofol is an organochlorine pesticide that is chemically related to DDT.
-Dicofol is a miticide that is very effective against spider mite.
+Dicofol is an insecticide, an organochlorine that is chemically related to DDT.
+Dicofol is a miticide that is very effective against spider mites.
 Its production and use is banned internationally under the Stockholm Convention.

 One of the intermediates used in its production is DDT.
 This has caused criticism by many environmentalists; however, the World Health Organization classifies dicofol as a Level II, "moderately hazardous" pesticide.
 It is known to be harmful to aquatic animals, and can cause eggshell thinning in various species of birds.

 Difference between dicofol and DDT

 Dicofol is structurally similar to DDT.
 It differs from DDT by the replacement of the hydrogen (H) on C-1 by a hydroxyl (OH) functional group.
 One of the intermediates used in its production is DDT.

 Chemistry

 Dicofol is usually synthesized from technical DDT.
 During the synthesis, DDT is first chlorinated to an intermediate, Cl-DDT, followed by hydrolyzing to dicofol.
 After the synthesis reaction, DDT and Cl-DDT may remain in the dicofol product as impurities.